RGBCube/site/site/blog/nix-iceberg.md

 ## `__functor`

-`__functor` is a magic attribute you can add on a set to make it callable.
-The lambda you assign to it must "accept 2 arguments".
-The first being itself (commonly named "self") and the second being the argument that was passed in.
+`__functor` is a magic attribute that attribute sets can have which makes them callable.
+The lambda you assign to it must accept 2 arguments[^Technically, lambdas in Nix always take a sigle argument.
+But for clarity, I'll just refere to lambdas that return lambdas as taking `N` argument, where N is the lambda count.].
+The first being the attribute set itself (commonly named `self") and the second being the argument that was passed in.

 Here's an example: